 A System President, who serves at the pleasure of the WTCS Board, leads the WTCS Office.
-The WTCS Office ended the biennium with 64.5 full-time equivalent (FTE) authorized positions, including 6.5 FTE authorized positions at the Educational Approval Board (EAB).
-EAB, which regulates the operation of for-profit postsecondary schools in Wisconsin, was attached to the System Office for administrative purposes under 2005 Wisconsin Act 25.1 Major staff responsibilities are as follows:
+The WTCS Office ended the biennium with 56 full-time equivalent (FTE) authorized positions, in addition, 6.5 FTE authorized positions at the Educational Approval Board (EAB).
+EAB, which regulates the operation of for-profit postsecondary schools in Wisconsin, was attached to the System Office for administrative purposes under 2005 Wisconsin Act 25.
+Major staff responsibilities are as follows:

 - The Offices of Finance and Management and Information Technology have oversight responsibility for operations including accounting, budgeting, procurement, payroll, human resources, facilities and information technology.
 The offices distribute state aid and provide guidance to the technical colleges in developing financial policies and standards.
 In addition, the offices assist the Board in determining student fees and tuition rates and in approving district facility development projects.
-The offices are also responsible for the management of information and oversight of district budgets and enrollments. - The Office of Occupational and Academic Excellence has responsibility for program definition, approval, evaluation and review.
+The offices are also responsible for the management of information and oversight of district budgets and enrollments. - The Office of Instructional Services has responsibility for program definition, approval, evaluation and review.
 It focuses on programs in agriculture, office services, marketing, home economics (including family and consumer education), health occupations, trade and industry (including apprenticeship, fire service, law enforcement, safety, technical and vocational training), general education, personnel certification and environmental education.
-It also serves as a liaison to secondary schools. - The Office of Student Success is responsible for the coordination of state and federal grant programs, student financial aid, federal projects for the disabled and disadvantaged, adult and continuing education outreach, adult basic education, and English language learning and Workforce Investment Act projects.
-It also serves as a liaison to business and industry. - The Policy and Government Relations Team, which reports to the executive vice president, provides leadership for system-wide policy analysis and development, public outreach, and federal and state government relations.
-It is responsible for the coordination of system-wide budgeting and planning, research and labor market information.
+It also serves as a liaison to secondary schools. - The Office of Student Success is responsible for the coordination of state and federal grant programs, student financial aid, federal projects for the disabled and disadvantaged, adult and continuing education outreach, adult basic education, English language learning and Workforce Investment Act projects.
+It also serves as a liaison to business and industry. - The Policy and Government Relations Team, which reports to the executive vice president, provides leadership for system-wide policy analysis and development, public outreach and federal and state government relations.
+It is responsible for the coordination of system-wide budgeting and planning, research and labor market information. - The Strategic Partnerships and External Relations Director serves as a member of the agency's leadership team.
+The Director is the WTCS Public Information Officer and functions as the liaison between WTCS and a wide variety of internal and external partners.

-1 EAB was subsequently incorporated into the Wisconsin Department of Safety and Professional Services under 2017 Wisconsin Act 59.
+&lt;sup>1 EAB was subsequently incorporated into the Wisconsin Department of Safety and Professional Services under 2017 Wisconsin Act 59.